Trustworthy Transfer Learning: A Survey: Knowledge Trustworthiness

 where $D$ denotes the set of training samples. \end{definition}

 The calibration of uncertainty estimates is vital in determining the trustworthiness of model outputs.
 A well-calibrated model should provide accurate predictions when it is confident and indicate high uncertainty when it is likely to be incorrect.
 Thus, calibration can be considered as an orthogonal metric for accuracy when evaluating machine learning systems.
-In particular, \shortciteA{SnoekOFLNSDRN19} conduct a systematic evaluation of traditional uncertainty quantification models under distribution shifts.
+In particular, \citet{SnoekOFLNSDRN19} conduct a systematic evaluation of traditional uncertainty quantification models under distribution shifts.
 They observe that the quality of uncertainty consistently degrades with increasing distribution shifts between source and target domains.
 To solve this problem, various frameworks have been proposed to improve uncertainty quantification under distribution shifts across domains.

-\begin{enumerate}[(1)] \item {\em Temperature Scaling:} \shortciteA{ParkBWL20} derive an upper bound on the expected calibration error in the target domain in terms of the importance-weighted classification error and the error of a domain discriminator.
-Building on the idea of temperature scaling~\shortcite{guo2017calibration}, they propose a calibration algorithm by minimizing the upper bound over source and target samples.
-Similarly, \shortciteA{TransCal} develop an adaptive importance weighting approach with lower bias and variance of the estimated calibration errors to improve the uncertainty quantification under the covariate shift assumption.
-Instead, \shortciteA{zou2023adaptive} focus on learning two calibration functions based on a real in-distribution calibration set and a synthetic out-of-distribution calibration set respectively, and then adaptively combine the two calibrators. \shortciteA{hu2024pseudocalibration} optimize the calibration objective function (i.e., temperature scaling optimization~\shortcite{guo2017calibration}) using a labeled pseudo-target set created via mixup~\shortcite{zhang2018mixup} over pseudo-labeled target samples.
+\begin{enumerate}[(1)] \item {\em Temperature Scaling:} \citet{ParkBWL20} derive an upper bound on the expected calibration error in the target domain in terms of the importance-weighted classification error and the error of a domain discriminator.
+Building on the idea of temperature scaling~\cite{guo2017calibration}, they propose a calibration algorithm by minimizing the upper bound over source and target samples.
+Similarly, \citet{TransCal} develop an adaptive importance weighting approach with lower bias and variance of the estimated calibration errors to improve the uncertainty quantification under the covariate shift assumption.
+Instead, \citet{zou2023adaptive} focus on learning two calibration functions based on a real in-distribution calibration set and a synthetic out-of-distribution calibration set respectively, and then adaptively combines the two calibrators. \citet{hu2024pseudocalibration} optimize the calibration objective function (i.e., temperature scaling optimization~\cite{guo2017calibration}) using a labeled pseudo-target set created via mixup~\cite{zhang2018mixup} over pseudo-labeled target samples.